The report is divided into three parts:

 The safety of patients is at risk

 With fewer healthcare professionals on staff, the likelihood of a medical error increases.
-A recent study from Johns Hopkins Medicine suggests that medical errors are now the third leading cause of death in the U.S., accounting for more than 250,000 deaths annually.
-To put this in perspective, more patients die from medical errors than from a stroke, Alzheimer’s, or diabetes.
+A study from Johns Hopkins Medicine suggests that medical errors account for more than 250,000 deaths annually.

 Overworked and understaffed medical teams may also make more avoidable mistakes when cognitive failure is high.
 Cognitive failure can be a result of stress, a lack of expertise to adequately deliver care, a heavy patient load, or poor mental health, among other factors.
 When cognitive failure is high, healthcare workers may be more likely to find shortcuts in safety procedures, insufficiently monitor patients after a procedure, or suffer injuries from physical hazards.